 The anthem symbolises not only the European Union but also Europe in a wider sense.
 The poem "Ode to Joy" expresses Schiller's idealistic vision of the human race becoming brothers - a vision Beethoven shared.

 In 1972, the Council of Europe adopted Beethoven's "Ode to Joy" theme as its anthem.
 In 1985, it was adopted by EU leaders as the official anthem of the European Union.
-Without words, in the universal language of music, this anthem expresses the European ideals of freedom, peace and solidarity.
+There are no words to the anthem; it consists of music only.
+In the universal language of music, this anthem expresses the European ideals of freedom, peace and solidarity.

 Listen to the European Anthem